Khalsa Akhbar

 The Khalsa Akhbar (ਖ਼ਾਲਸਾ ਅਖ਼ਬਾਰ (Gurmukhi), خالصہ اخبار (Shahmukhi)), Lahore, was a weekly newspaper and the organ of the Lahore Khalsa Diwan, a Sikh society.
 Published from Lahore in the Punjabi language (Gurmukhi script), the newspaper was established in 1886 and functioned sporadically till 1905.
 Founded by Bhai Gurmukh Singh, a professor of Punjabi at the Oriental College, Lahore, who also established the Khalsa Press in Lahore, the paper was taken over by Giani Ditt Singh, a scholar and a poet.
+It was one of the most prominent and influential Sikh periodicals prior to 1920.

 History

 The newspaper was published with effect from 13 June 1886 through the efforts of Bhai Gurmukh Singh from Lahore.
+However, Norman Gerald Barrier claims the paper was established in 1883.
+The newspaper was founded through the joint-efforts of Gurmukh Singh, Jhanda Singh, and Ditt Singh, after the three had established the Khalsa Press in 1883.
+Maharaja Hira Singh of Nabha State aided with the establishment of the Khalsa Press.

-It was a weekly newspaper of the Khalsa Diwan society being published in Lithography and in Gurmukhi script.
+It was a weekly newspaper of the Khalsa Diwan society being published in lithography and in Gurmukhi script.
 Its first two editors were Giani Jhanda Singh Faridkot and Sardar Basant Singh.
+Another editor who worked on the paper was Mayya Singh.
 Later on, it was handed over to Giani Ditt Singh.
+The newspaper became a champion of the reformist elements of the contemporary Sikh society.

+In the 1 January 1887 new-year issue of the newspaper, it stated the following regarding the management situation of the Golden Temple in Amritsar, being one of the earliest precursory voices of the Gurdwara Reform movement:

 The newspaper continued to be published until 1889.
-After this its publication stopped for sometime due to a legal suit filed by the Amritsari party regarding the publication of a play called Swapan.
+After this, its publication stopped for sometime due to a legal libel suit filed by the Amritsari party regarding the publication of a play called Swapan.

 It resumed publication again on 1 May 1893 with Giani Ditt Singh as its editor.
 An experienced scholar and an expert in debates and discussions, he entered into many heated debates with representatives of Arya Samaj.
+The revived paper had around 1,000 subscribers.

 Giani Ditt Singh was an excellent writer of Punjabi prose and poetry and wrote many of his editorials in verse.
 He was the right-hand man of Bhai Gurmukh Singh and one of the pillars of Singh Sabha Lahore.
 He died in 1901.
-After him, Sardar Maeeya Singh Ahluwalia became the editor of Khalsa Akhbar and continued till 1905.
-The newspaper ceased publication after the dissolution of Singh Sabha Lahore and due to some other reasons.
+After him, Sardar Maeeya Singh Ahluwalia became the editor of Khalsa Akhbar and continued until 1905.
+The newspaper ceased publication in 1905 after the dissolution of Singh Sabha Lahore and due to some other reasons.